Exchange Server 2016 Hybrid Migration To Office 365

 It follows a unique approach to migrate the Exchange mailboxes quickly to Office 365.
 It even allows you to migrate public folders within the same migration job.
 After finishing the migration, it also provides you with real-time reports of your migration.

-Exchange Server 2016 on-premises to Office 365 migration has become very common for organizations, as everyone wants to avail the extensive features of the cloud and save money.
+Exchange Server 2016 to Office 365 migration has become very common for organizations, as everyone wants to avail the extensive features of the cloud and save money.
 But, the migration process is not that easy, as it involves complicated steps, especially if you choose the hybrid migration process.
 This article highlights the step-by-step process of migrating your Exchange on-premises mailboxes to Office 365 with the hybrid migration method.
 It also talks about an automated solution that can eliminate the hassles of manual Exchange to Office 365 migration.